metal3-io/metal3-io.github.io/_posts/2020-07-06-IP_address_manager.md

-Since each `IPAddress` has an owner reference set to its `IPClaim` object, and `IPClaim` objects have an owner reference set to the Metal3Data object created from the Metal3DataTemplate, the owner reference chain links a Metal3Machine to all the `IPClaim` and `IPAddress` objects created for it, allowing for CAPI pivoting.
+Since each `IPAddress` has an owner reference set to its `IPClaim` object, and `IPClaim` objects have an owner reference set to the Metal3Data object created from the Metal3DataTemplate, the owner reference chain links a Metal3Machine to all the `IPClaim` and `IPAddress` objects were created for it, allowing for CAPI pivoting.

-## What now ?
+## What now?

-The project is fulfilling its basic requirements, but we are looking into extending it and covering more use-cases.
-For example we are looking at adding an integration with Infoblox and other external IPAM services.
+The project is fulfilling its basic requirements, but we are looking into extending it and covering more use cases.
+For example, we are looking at adding integration with Infoblox and other external IPAM services.
 Do not hesitate to open an issue if you have some ideas for new features!

 The project can be found